In my previous post Are developers like instrument players? I have posed a concluding question “Are developers paid only to write the code?”

 If we encourage or expect complex code in our solutions, in code reviews, blogs, conferences, then we will face the consequences.

 That approach pushes the software development industry into focus on the code above else.

 Unfortunately, deliberate effort is required to make the code readable.

 A developer needs to put down his ego and write a “stupid” code anyone can write.

 On the field of “Clean code” we have a lot of publications (starting with classic Clean Code by Robert C. Martin), yet it is still something optional.

 It is not easy to approach a senior developer writing unclear code, as it can be easily replied by “if that is not clear for someone that dev needs to get better!”.

 It is very natural for a developer to feel at least ignored when faced with a non-code task.
 With so high focus on the code, we produce scientists, artists, engineers, only to give them intern-level tasks.

-Or out-of-skillset tasks and most developers already know it will be not possible to meet the quality of a server configuration to the level of their coding skills.
+Or out-of-skillset tasks.
+Most developers already know it will be not possible to meet the quality of a server configuration to the level of their coding skills.